SITTING WITH DISCOMFORT

 It is undoubtedly within myself, my divine intuition, and the abundance of the universe that I must trust to start to explore better habits.
 I already know what to do, I just need the self love, motivation, and space to go ahead.

-This is something that I have been making a priority to notice over the past months, and especially with a new year 2021 in place, I have slowly started to put together that you can't eat your way through life... or through TV series, or iPhone scrolls, or whatever other things we do to enjoy ourselves but not be in-joy-ourselves.
-I have started to put together that no one else than me is going to make a change this year.
+This is something that I have been making a priority to focus on over the past months - and especially with a new year 2021 in place, I have slowly started to put together that you can't eat your way through life... or through TV series, or iPhone scrolls, or whatever other things we do to enjoy ourselves but not be in-joy-ourselves.